-Many small business owners we talk to want to know more about the tax deductibility of medical premiums.
-Here is an overview on when medical premiums are pre-tax vs. after-tax (“post-tax”).
+Many small organizations we talk to want to know more about the tax deductibility of medical premiums.
+This article discusses when medical premiums are eligible pre-tax as opposed to after-tax.

 After-Tax Medical Premiums

-Major medical coverage purchased on your own (ex: through the Health Insurance Marketplace)
+- Major medical coverage purchased on your own (for example, purchasing individual health insurance through the Health Insurance Marketplace).

 One reason you might do this is if you expect you will want to drop coverage and enroll in another plan in the middle of the year.
 Coverage paid with after-tax dollars can be dropped at any time and enrolling and you will not have to wait for enrollment periods to sign up for another plan.